 Key challenges:

-• Lack of understanding of how to leverage automation for maximum impact.
+• Lack of understanding of how to use automation for maximum impact.

 • Resistance from employees fearing job displacement.